|This post has been brought to you by Namecheap: Register your domains hassle-free|

-To get it set up will require a Droplr Pro account ($5.99 per month or $59.99 per year) and minimal messing around with technical settings.
-Simply (via your registrar’s domain control panel) instruct your domain to point at Droplr’s servers by changing the A-record to 220.127.116.11, then sit back and wait up to 72 hours for the changes to take effect.
+All you’ll need to do once paying-up is point your domain at Droplr’s servers by changing the A-record to 18.104.22.168, then sit back and wait up to 72 hours for the changes to take effect.
 Once they have, just log into your Droplr control panel and change the Custom Domain setting to match your new domain.

-Upgrading from the free to paid-for Droplr account also provides you with some feedback in the form of a dashboard and statistics, but it’s obviously not quite as fully-featured as the more expensive options here.
-CloudApp is another service that can be used in this way to achieve a similar result.
+Upgrading from the free to paid-for Droplr account also provides you with some feedback in the form of a dashboard and statistics, although it might not be quite as fully-featured as the more expensive options here.

 If you’re like our very own social media maestro Matt Navarra, you’ll like managing all (or as many as possible) of your social-related tasks from one place.

 Handily then, if you’re a HootSuite user you can use Ow.ly to shorten your links to a custom domain name, simply by enabling the ‘Vanity URL’ option present in Pro (from $8.99 per month) and Enterprise (pricing on request) accounts and then creating an organization.
 After that you simply need to instruct your registrar to point the DNS A record to 22.214.171.124 and choose a few settings in the Hootsuite dashboard associated with your vanity URL.
 When the changes have all processed correctly, you should receive an email.